Returning now to my hypothesis stated earlier regarding a possible relationship between dyslexia and a vitamin D deficit:

 Let me explain how I arrived at the point where it occurred to me to ask the above question.
-In 2008, I was already familiar with vitamin D3 as I was taking it myself and had been tested to ensure that I was getting Extending a vitamin D theory of autism to include dyslexiawhat I feel is the right amount for our Wisconsin winters.
-Over the course of a year or so I learned more and more about the effects of vitamin D3 on health and then one day I read a brief note linking a vitamin D deficiency to autism.
+In 2008, I was already familiar with vitamin D3 as I was taking it myself and had been tested to ensure that I was getting what I feel is the right amount for our Wisconsin winters.
+Over the course of a year or so I read a lot about the effects of vitamin D3 on health.
+Then one day I read a brief note linking a vitamin D deficiency to autism.
 This led me to Dr. John Cannell's paper titled Vitamin D Theory of Autism, a paper I'll discuss in some detail later.
-I should also point out that Dr. Cannell was publishing a theory, not a research finding.
+I should also emphasize out that Dr. Cannell was publishing a theory, not a research finding.

 So, What's a Parent of a Dyslexic Child to Do?

 Based on what I've said above, probably nothing.
-All I've done, obviously, is crudely test a personal hypothesis and satisfy myself that I should keep an open mind on a link between dyslexia and a vitamin D deficiency.
+All I've done over that time is to keep an open mind on a link between dyslexia and a vitamin D deficiency.
 It would be nice if it were that easy, wouldn't it?
 And I did say elsewhere that I tend to be a "magic-bullet" sort of person, always looking for a simple, straightforward explanation to see if one can be found.

-Even if dyslexia is not related to a vitamin D deficiency, parents should consider the other potential health benefits of vitamin D3 Nevertheless, whether dyslexia is affected or not by vitamin D3, so many other health issues have been related to a vitamin D deficiency that a parent would be foolish not to at least consider getting the entire family's D3 levels into the range recommended by the many researchers into the topic.
-And those same researchers have concluded that they can all agree on a level of 40-60 ng/ml.
-(Some want an even higher level to be reached, but they all agree on maintaining at least 40 ng/ml and they all agree that 60 ng/ml is not too high.)
+Nevertheless, whether dyslexia is affected or not by vitamin D3, so many other health issues have been related to a vitamin D deficiency that a parent would be foolish not to at least consider getting the entire family's D3 levels into the range recommended by the many researchers into the topic, that being a level of 40-60 ng/ml.
+Some want an even higher level to be reached, but they all agree on maintaining at least 40 ng/ml and they tend to also agree that 60 ng/ml is not too high.

 Treatment Effect or Preventative Effect or Both?